waleedhkhan/waleed.de/src/pages/uses.md

 </section><section>

 ## Hardware
-I have been a mac user for long time, it makes web/software dev setup so easy which makes it really hard to switch to somthing else.
+I have been a mac user for long time, it makes web/software dev setup so easy.
+Which makes it hard to switch to somthing else.

-I don't need much to be productive, i have spend most of career with a Macbook Air backed by lots of coffee and motivation but due to Covid, i got used of more ergonomics workspace.
+I don't need much to be productive.
+I have spend most of career with a working while traveling with a Macbook Air.
+Due to covid lock downs I got used to of more ergonomics workspace.

 - Macbook Pro 16 (2019)
 - iPhone 11